Josu Sarriegi

-Josu Sarriegi Zumarraga (born 19 January 1979) is a Spanish former footballer who played as a central defender.
+Josu Sarriegi Zumarraga (born 19 January 1979) is a Spanish former professional footballer who played as a central defender.

-In his country he played professionally with Alavés, Eibar and Athletic Bilbao, appearing in 71 La Liga games over four seasons.
+In his country, he represented Alavés, Eibar and Athletic Bilbao, appearing in 71 La Liga games over four seasons.
 He added 78 matches in the Segunda División (five goals in total).

-From 2007 until his retirement, Sarriegi represented Panathinaikos of Greece.
+From 2007 until his retirement, Sarriegi was a member of Super League Greece club Panathinaikos.

 Club career

 Sarriegi was born in Lazkao, Gipuzkoa.
-After having first featured professionally for modest and amateur Basque clubs, he signed for Deportivo Alavés in 1999, making his first-team debut on 18 February 2001 in a 1–0 away win against CA Osasuna.
+He began his professional career with modest and amateur Basque clubs, signing for Deportivo Alavés in 1999 and making his first-team debut on 18 February 2001 in a 1–0 away win against CA Osasuna.

-After a loan with neighbours SD Eibar in the Segunda División, Sarriegi renewed his contract for a further three years, then played 28 games in the 2004–05 season as Alavés returned to La Liga after two years of absence.
+After a loan at neighbours SD Eibar in the Segunda División, Sarriegi renewed his contract for a further three years, then played 28 games in the 2004–05 season as Alavés returned to La Liga after two years of absence.
 In the following campaign he was also first choice, but his team was relegated again.

 Having missed only two league matches with another Basque side, Athletic Bilbao, in 2006–07, Sarriegi joined Greece's Panathinaikos F.C. in August 2007.
-On 26 November 2008 he scored the winning goal for the Athens club as it defeated Inter Milan 1–0 in the UEFA Champions League, in a group-stage fixture at the San Siro.
+On 26 November 2008, he scored the winning goal for the Athens club as it defeated Inter Milan 1–0 in the UEFA Champions League in a group-stage fixture at the San Siro.

 On 9 July 2010, after appearing regularly over the course of three years, the 31-year-old Sarriegi extended his contract for a further two seasons.
-The following year, after the departures of Djibril Cissé and Gilberto Silva, he was voted by his teammates as the new captain.
+The following year, as Djibril Cissé and Gilberto Silva had departed, he was voted by his teammates as the new captain.